-For this course (and all other courses at Carleton), it is extremely important to understand that you cannot copy and paste material from websites or publications into the assignment answer boxes on cuLearn.
+For this course (and all other courses at Carleton), it is extremely important to understand that you cannot copy and paste material from websites or publications into the assignment answer boxes on Brightspace.
 This is plagiarism, and it is easy to spot during grading of assignments.
 When formulating an answer to an assignment question, be sure to reword the material from websites or publications into your own words, then type that into the answer boxes.
 Identification of plagiarised material in an assignment answer will result in an automatic zero points for that question.
 Repeated instances of plagiarism will result in harsher consequences that may include zero on entire an entire assignment, reduction of course final grade, withdrawal from course, letter of reprimand from the Dean of the Faculty of Science.

 I encourage students to work together on assignments.
 HOWEVER, each student must submit answers to questions in their own words, not the words used by another student that you are working with.
 Be sure that you and your co-worker word your submitted answers differently.
-If the answers submitted by one student for an assignment are identical to those submitted by another student, both students will be assigned a grade of zero for the question.